The Impact of a Formal Savings Intervention in Sri Lanka

 Overall, inexpensive deposit collection techniques, such as biweekly box collection, may be effective and viable models for generating savings deposits.

 Callen, Michael, Suresh De Mel, Craig McIntosh, and Christopher Woodruff.
 "What are the Headwaters of Formal Savings?
 Experimental Evidence from Sri Lanka."
-NBER Working Paper, December 2014.
+NBER Working Paper, Revised January 2019.